sorbet/sorbet/docs/suggest-sig.md

 There are some fairly involved setup steps to get this working.

 Something less involved is asking Sorbet to directly edit a project's source code with sigs that might work.
-This involves involves less custom setup.
+This involves less custom setup.

 > Most impactful has a narrow definition: the most impactful method to add a sig
 > to is the method which would increase the [call-site-level typedness][metrics]